In 1656, the Hartford controversy cost Rev. John Russell his job.

 In Wethersfield, Rev. John Russell had assumed the leadership of the church following the death in 1648 of Rev. Henry Smith, its first leader.

-Russell and Stone were in agreement about theology.
+Russell and Stone agreed on theology.
 But Russell failed to convince his congregation.

-Russell had already been at odds with one of the leaders of his church, Lieutenant John Hollister.
+Russell had already been at odds with one of the leaders of his church, Lt.
+John Hollister.
 Russell had testified in a civil matter against Hollister.

 Hollister was a powerful man, however.
 He was the son-in-law of Richard Treat, who owned extensive lands and was well-connected in the Connecticut government.